-possible complications (bleeding, fever, infection, bad head ache)
+- possible complications (bleeding, fever, infection, bad head ache)

+- personal hygiene

-• nutrition for mother child spacing/family planning
+- nutrition for mother

+- child spacing/family planning

-• breast feeding
+- breast feeding

-• cord care
+- cord care

-• immunization
+- immunization

 13. How soon after a normal delivery do you refer mother and baby to a nurse or midwife for follow-up care?

-• never refer
+- never refer

-• immediately
+- immediately

-• during first week
+- during first week

-• during first six weeks
+- during first six weeks

-• only if mother or baby are ill
+- only if mother or baby are ill

-14 When did you complete your training as a TBA?
+- 14. When did you complete your training as a TBA?

-17. When did you complete your training as a TBA!

-15. When did you last have refresher training?
+- 15. When did you last have refresher training?

-16 What would you like to be included in refresher training?

-10. What would you like to be included in refresher training?
+- 16. What would you like to be included in refresher training?

-Re jion: Camp/Facility:

-personal hygiene

-Discussion Guide: Women Representative
+Review of Safe Motherhood Services in Refugee Camps and Referral Facilities Discussion Guide: Women Representative

 1. Could you tell me about your responsibilities as a "women representative"?

 2. Could you tell me about your responsibilities concerning pregnant women?

-3. In what ways do the health so women? ervices in your camp best meet the needs of pregnant 4.
-Are there any ways in which to better meet the needs of pre you think the health services could be improved to gnant women in your camp?
-Region: 0 amp/Facility:
+3. In what ways do the health services in your camp best meet the needs of pregnant women?

+4. Are there any ways in which you think the health services could be improved to better meet the needs of pregnant women in your camp?

-Review Tools/Checklists
+REVIEW TOOLS/CHECKLISTS